Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/ffi-safe-polymorphism-in-rust.md

 #[repr(C)]
 pub(crate) struct Repr<W> {
-    // Safety: The FileHandle must be the first field so we can cast between
+    // SAFETY: The FileHandle must be the first field so we can cast between
     // *mut Repr<W> and *mut FileHandle
     pub(crate) base: FileHandle,
     pub(crate) writer: W,